Thermal-fluctuation mechanism of long-term corrosion of glass caused by internal stress: processes of depolymerization, impurity migration and fracturing on an atomic scale: Experimental results

 \subsection{FTIR spectroscopy}

 In Fig.~\ref{fig:Beads_FTIR}, examples of FTIR spectra obtained at undamaged and degraded regions of bead glass of the samples shown in Fig.~\ref{fig:Beads_samples} are presented.
 (A complete set of FTIR spectra for all the marked areas is available in Online Resource~\ref{esm:fig_FTIR_All_Spectra}.)
 The spectra are seen to exhibit the same peculiarities as the spectra of intact and strongly deteriorated beads presented in our previous work cited in Ref.~\cite{2020_Glas_depolimer}.
 The strongest absorption bands are peaked around the wavenumbers of 910--920~cm$^{-1}$ in the spectra recorded at undamaged glass areas and around 990--1030~cm$^{-1}$ in the spectra obtained at degraded glass areas.
-Some spectra reach a maximum at about 950~cm$^{-1}$ (see Online Resource~\ref{esm:fig_FTIR_All_Spectra}), yet this should be assigned to the strong contribution of IR absorption by KSS crystals in the areas, at which these spectra have been obtained (for the KSS absorption lines, see \ref{sec:KSS_FTIR}).
+Some spectra reach a maximum at about 950~cm$^{-1}$ (see Online Resource~\ref{esm:fig_FTIR_All_Spectra}), yet this should be assigned to the strong contribution of IR absorption by KSS crystals in the areas, at which these spectra have been obtained (for the KSS absorption lines, see Online Resource~\ref{esm:fig_KPbSbO5}).

 The contribution of KSS to the main band is usually manifested as a sharp tip on its top or as oscillations on its left-hand slope.
-The less intense band or a set of bands blue-shifted with respect to the main one (located at the wavenumbers below 840~cm$^{-1}$) should be assigned to a superposition of KSS and glass absorption lines \cite{RCEM-2018_vibrational_spectroscopy,Preservation_Cultural_Heritage-2018,GosNIIR_Conference,Beads_EAMC-2018}. \footnote{ These long-wavelength vibrations will not be discussed in this article, but the corresponding KSS mid- and far-IR absorption bands are shown in Figs.~\ref{fig:survey_M_F} to~\ref{fig:FIR_bands} and listed for reference in Tables~\ref{tab:Mid-IR_bands} and~\ref{tab:Far-IR_bands} (\ref{sec:KSS_FTIR}) nonetheless. }
+The less intense band or a set of bands blue-shifted with respect to the main one (located at the wavenumbers below 840~cm$^{-1}$) should be assigned to a superposition of KSS and glass absorption lines \cite{RCEM-2018_vibrational_spectroscopy,Preservation_Cultural_Heritage-2018,GosNIIR_Conference,Beads_EAMC-2018}. \footnote{ These long-wavelength vibrations will not be discussed in this article, but the corresponding KSS mid- and far-IR absorption bands are shown in Figs.~ESM~\ref{esm:fig_KPbSbO5}.3 to ESM~\ref{esm:fig_KPbSbO5}.5 and listed for reference in Tables~ESM~\ref{esm:fig_KPbSbO5}.1 and ESM~\ref{esm:fig_KPbSbO5}.2 (Online Resource~\ref{esm:fig_KPbSbO5}) nonetheless. }